 State Authorization of Distance Education

 Des Moines University (DMU) receives degree granting authority from the State of Iowa, in conjunction with institutional and programmatic accreditors.
-DMU is approved by the Iowa College Student Aid Commission to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+DMU is approved by the Iowa College Aid state agency to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As a participating institution, DMU is authorized to enroll residents from other NC-SARA states in its online degree programs and allow enrolled students to complete a portion of their program, such as internships and clinical rotations, within another NC-SARA state.

 Up-to-date information about DMU’s authorization status can be viewed on the University website.

-Additionally, DMU provides information for students on its website listing the state agencies and contact information where students can file a complaint related to state authorization against the University.
+Additionally, DMU provides information for students on its website listing the state agencies and contact information where students can file a complaint against the University related to state authorization.

 Degrees Leading to Professional Licensure

 DMU offers several degree programs on its campus in Iowa that may involve clinical rotations for credit in other states.
 The curriculum for each of these programs meets national accreditation requirements and is designed to meet graduate educational requirements for licensure in every state.
 Graduates of these programs are eligible to take the required national examinations for licensure as noted below:

 - The Doctor of Physical Therapy (DPT) degree program is accredited by the Committee on Accreditation in Physical Therapy Education; graduates are eligible to take the National Physical Therapy Examination (NPTE), the examination that every graduate must pass to become a licensed physical therapist in the United States.

 - The Master of Science in Physician Assistant Studies (MSPAS) degree program is accredited by the Accreditation Review Commission on Education for the Physician Assistant; graduates are eligible to take the Physician Assistant National Certifying Examination (PANCE) which is a requirement for initial licensure as a physician assistant in the United States.

 - The Doctor of Osteopathic Medicine (DO) degree program is accredited by the Commission on Osteopathic College Accreditation; graduates are eligible to take the Comprehensive Osteopathic Medical Licensing Exam (COMLEX) series of examinations leading to licensure as a physician.